Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_removal.md

 L0 1e7
 ~~~

-We will set the initial concentrations of all `species` to be the final steady-state concentrations from the result for our `adaptation.bngl` model, and see if after reducing the concentration of unbound ligand gradually, the simulation can restore these concentrations to steady-state.
+We will set the initial concentrations of all `species` to be the final steady state concentrations from the result for our `adaptation.bngl` model, and see if after reducing the concentration of unbound ligand gradually, the simulation can restore these concentrations to steady state.

 First, visit the `adaptation.bngl` model and add the concentration for each combination of methylation state and ligand binding state of the receptor complex to the `observables` section.
 Then run this simulation with `L0` equal to `1e7`.